 Daily Routine – Why Structure is Important

-Although the use of the crate is very powerful in teaching a puppy the right place to go to the bathroom, it is not the only reason we recommend its use.
-Puppies will learn bad habits if they are left to wander the house alone.
+Although the use of the crate is helpful while teaching a puppy where you want them to go to the bathroom, it is not the only reason we recommend its use.
+Puppies will engage in behaviors you won’t like if they are left to wander around the house unattended.
 You can refer to the How Dogs Learn section for more information on this.
-Puppies will indiscriminately chew, they will indiscriminately bark, they will eat whatever appeals to them, and they will sleep in the most comfortable spot.
+Puppies will chew off-limit items, they will jump up to explore tables and counters, they will eat whatever appeals to them, and they will sleep in the most comfortable spot.

-This in itself does not sound so bad until you consider that without your supervision, your pup would chew on your prized photo album collection, bark at friends and good neighbors, eat your child’s chocolate Easter Egg (toxic to a dog), and lie on your two hundred dollar duvet while eating it.
+This in itself does not sound so bad until you consider that without your supervision, your pup will chew on your prized photo album collection, eat your child’s chocolate Easter Egg (toxic to a dog), and lie on your two hundred dollar duvet while eating it.

 - Supervise everything he is doing.